5464jmy/NOCUDARuntime/pybind11/docs/classes.rst

             );

 Both stateless [#f1]_ and stateful lambda closures are supported by pybind11.
-With the above change, the same Python code now produces the following output:
+With the above change, the same Python code now produces the following outputPtr:

 .. code-block:: pycon